 A shelter with a bug net: We did not have a bug net insert for our shelter and we paid for it.
 We were unaware of how bad the Sandflies (or Blackflies) would be, especially in Nelson Lakes National Park and other parts of the South Island.

 Umbrella: This one may seem weird, but it was extremely helpful in the heat and in the midst of all of the downpours that we walked through.
-We both agreed that having an umbrella was a surprisingly beneficial piece of gear that we both brought.
-Worth the weight.
+We both agreed that having an umbrella was a surprisingly beneficial item that we both brought.

-For a complete list of the gear that we brought on our trip please see our Gear List page.
+For a complete list of the gear we carried, see our Gear List page.

 Lodging & Accomodation

 There are many options for lodging and accommodation along the route.
-Often, finding a place to sleep each night was a bigger challenge than expected.
+But finding a place to sleep each night was a bigger challenge than we expected.
 As a walker, it was often hard to find spots where we were allowed to camp unless we were paying for it.
-This was especially true on the North Island where backcountry huts and campsites were few and far between and you are often funneled into a town or city center.
+This was especially true on the North Island where backcountry huts and campsites were few and far between and you are frequently funneled into towns or city centers.
 We did our best to keep our spending to a minimum.

 The hut system in New Zealand is stellar.
-There has obviously been a ton of work put into building and maintaining the hut system.
-We bought a backcountry hut pass and that proved to be cheap and invaluable.
-The huts do see a ton of usage from TA walkers and when we hit the Southbound walkers on the Northern part of the South Island hut were often full when we arrived.
+There has obviously been a ton of work done building and maintaining the huts.
+We bought a backcountry hut pass which was cheap enough and proved to be invaluable.
+The huts do see a lot of usage from TA walkers which seems to bring mixed reviews from locals.
+When we hit the Southbound walkers on the Northern part of the South Island huts were often full when we arrived.
 It is especially important to be aware of your impact as a TA walker and know that huts and these use areas are not only for you!
 There is a lot to learn about land use and its history as you go.
 We encourage you to do the research.